namsor/rapidminer-onomastics-extension/README.md

 {"scale":-0.99,"gender":"male"}

-- check your RapidMiner proxy configuration in Tools>Preferences>System
+- check your RapidMiner proxy configuration in Tools>Preferences>System or specify a proxy in RapidMiner Java Virtual Machine (JVM) launch script

 ## Getting support
 Please report any issue with the software or the GendRE API via GitHub